How to sustainable design?

 direct contact and support with real people are extremely important

-The reason was simple: cloud services are considered as complicated and people feel insecure when they need to manage them themselves.
+cloud services are considered complicated and people feel insecure when they need to manage them themselves.

 We wanted to form a deeper understanding of our users' goals, needs, experiences, and behaviours.
-So, we created two personas for each of our user segments.
+So, we created two personas for each of the user segments.

-We created a customer journey map to build a better understanding of how customers find and interact with the service and to discover opportunities for improvement.
+The next step was to create a customer journey map to build a better understanding of how customers find and interact with the service and discover opportunities for improvement.

 Benchmarks & Competitive Analysis

-We wanted to see how Recycled Cloud compares with competitors such as Infomaniak as a local competitor, and Amazon, Google, Go Daddy, Gandi - as global ones.
+We wanted to see how Recycled Cloud compares with competitors such as Infomaniak as a local competitor and Amazon, Google, Go Daddy, and Gandi - as global ones.